Sycamore Cove Beach: Beach Bonfire and Barbecue in Malibu

 Facilities

-To make a weekend escape from bustling Los Angeles convenient, Sycamore Cove Beach offers picnic tables and restrooms.
+To make a weekend escape from bustling Los Angeles convenient, Sycamore Cove offers picnic tables and restrooms.
 Lifeguards are also present.

 Parking